This is a complete guide to a non-toxic bathroom – safe for the chemically sensitive.

 I really love your blog.
 We are building a house as we speak and trying to do it as non toxic as possible.
 I don't have MCS, but I don't want my family breathing toxic chemicals for the rest of our lives.
 Right now, unfortunately Magnum board doesn't fit in our budget because this is a temporary house for now ( we are building in the back quarters of our shop, I call it our "shouse", living there for 5-10 years, then building a house.)
 Anyways is there a cheaper, non toxic option for the walls in a bathroom you would recommend?
 If we put moisture resistance drywall up, will covering it with non toxic paint seal in toxins?
 Any info on this will help.
 Thanks

-Hi, I have heard of DensArmor Plus and some other low toxic wall boards.
+DensArmor Plus and some other low toxic wall boards.
 Not sure of the price.
 One of the AFM primers on the post about Finishes will seal in most toxins but is not 100% VOC-free itself.
-Plaster or tiling will also mostly seal in VOCS.
+Plaster or tiling will also help.

 Great tips, thanks for the post.